 Jonathan has been volunteering with TRAIN for many years.
 He has supported many trips out by driving the minibus, often giving up hours of time and even supporting residentals.

-TRAIN is in contact with 350 young people in an average year and we believe in the importance of them having a voice about how TRAIN should run, and that their opinions are valued and respected.
-TRAIN's model of youth work reflects this emphasis as we take the initiative to go out and meet young people where they are, regardless of whether that is on the streets, in local parks or in the schools at lunchtimes.
+TRAIN is in contact with 400 young people in an average year.
+We believe in the importance of them having a voice about how TRAIN should run and that their opinions are valued and respected.
+TRAIN's ethos of youth work reflects this emphasis as we take the initiative to go out and meet young people where they are, regardless of whether that is on the streets, in local parks or in the schools at lunchtimes.